 We now describe the organization of the paper.
 Section~\ref{sec:related} summarizes related work and Section~\ref{sec:problem_setup} presents the mathematical formulation of our problem.
 Section~\ref{sec:main} discusses our main result and the proof.
 Next, Section~\ref{sec:meas_discussion} addresses the measurability issues relating to this problem.
 Section~\ref{sec:alt_perturb} demonstrates how our techniques might apply to other models of perturbations.
-Subsequently, in Appendix~\ref{app:measurability}, we prove the measurability results stated in Section~\ref{sec:meas_discussion} and, in Appendix~\ref{app:prokhorov}, we prove a variant of Prokhorov's theorem that is essential for our proofs.
-Next, in Appendix~\ref{app:set_limit_proof}, we prove one of our key lemmas.
-Appendicies~\ref{app:measurability}, \ref{app:prokhorov} and \ref{app:set_limit_proof} present stand-alone results which do not depend on material elsewhere in the appendix.
+Subsequently, in Appendix~\ref{app:measurability}, we prove the measurability results stated in Section~\ref{sec:meas_discussion} and describe a similar result for metric spaces.
+Next, in Appendix~\ref{app:set_limit_proof}, we prove one of our key lemmas about convergence of sets.
+These appendices present stand-alone results which do depend on material elsewhere in the appendix.
 In Appendix~\ref{app:properties}, we subsequently provide some background material for the results in Appendicies~\ref{app:sequence_original}-\ref{app:generalize_result}.
 Next, we prove the rest of our key lemmas in Appendicies~\ref{app:sequence_original} and~\ref{app:to_decreasing_sequence_proof}.
 Lastly, Appendix~\ref{app:generalize_result} states and proves two generalizations of our main result.